un1crom/openai-codex-hello-world/readme.md

 your code and all the processing will output to console.

 ## LANGUAGES SUPPORTED
 Javascript.
-It is possible to do this for Python and other interactive languages but you have you create/instrument various virtual machines.
+It is possible to do this for Python and other interactive languages but you have to create/instrument various virtual machines.
 Javascript is the best for this because VMs are on server and in browser.

 ## Why Hello World?